wkcodes/Mythos/README.md

-# storebot
+# Mythos

-Live your story...make it epic.
+Live your adventure...tell your story.